Carlos151294/stock-dashboard/README.md

     npm test

-(Optional) If you want to deploy the app to [https://carlos151294.github.io/stock-dashboard](https://carlos151294.github.io/stock-dashboard) This script makes use of [Github Pages](https://pages.github.com/) to host the code of this project.
+(Optional) If you want to deploy the app using [Github Pages](https://pages.github.com/):

     npm deploy

+Visit [https://carlos151294.github.io/stock-dashboard](https://carlos151294.github.io/stock-dashboard) to see the latest version of the app.

 ## Usage